bchareyre/yade-mpi/doc/sphinx/user.rst

 * :yref:`Body.dynamic` determines whether a body will be moved by :yref:`NewtonIntegrator`; it is mandatory for bodies with zero mass, where applying non-zero force would result in infinite displacement.

-  :yref:`Facets<Facet>` are case in the point: :yref:`yade.utils.facet` makes them non-dynamic by default, as they have zero volume and zero mass (this can be changed, by passing ``dynamic-True`` to :yref:`yade.utils.facet` or setting :yref:`Body.dynamic`; setting :yref:`State.mass` to a non-zero value must be done as well).
+  :yref:`Facets<Facet>` are case in the point: :yref:`yade.utils.facet` makes them non-dynamic by default, as they have zero volume and zero mass (this can be changed, by passing ``dynamic=True`` to :yref:`yade.utils.facet` or setting :yref:`Body.dynamic`; setting :yref:`State.mass` to a non-zero value must be done as well).
 The same is true for :yref:`yade.utils.wall`.

   Making sphere non-dynamic is achieved simply by::